 Senator the Hon.
 Anne Ruston, Assistant Minister to the Minister for Agriculture and Water Resources.

-Mr Rob de Fégely is the President of the Institute of Foresters of Australia.
+Mr Rob de Fégely is the President of the Institute of Foresters of Australia and Chairman of Forestry Tasmania.
 Mr de Fégely has over 28 years of experience in the Australian forest industry.
 He has worked in softwood plantations and natural forest management in New South Wales.
 Mr de Fégely commenced a consulting career in 1990 and has consulted to both corporate and government clients on issues such as forest resource assessment, wood processing and end product market reviews.

 Ms Karina Coombes is a cultural, employment and training advisor on the Tiwi Islands and has had exposure to forestry management and development issues in the wider community.
 Ms Coombes is currently participating in the 21st Australian Rural Leadership Program which is sponsored by the Department of Agriculture and Water Resources.